Ivanherd/convertNumbers/README.md

 # convertNumbers
 In this program you can convert numbers romans in arab or arab in romans.

-* Our goal is to convert Roman numerals to Arabic or Arabic numerals to Roman numerals, passing a text document to the system.
+* Our goal is to convert Roman numerals to Arabic or Arabic numerals to Roman numerals, passing a txt document by console.

 **How to use the program ?**